spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-payment.md

     link: docs/scos/dev/module-migration-guides/glue-api/migration-guide-checkoutrestapi.html
 ---

-## Upgrading from Version 4.* to Version 5.0.0
+## Upgrading from version 4.* to version 5.0.0

-In this new version of the **Payment** module, we have added support of the payment method per store.
+In this new version of the `Payment` module, we have added support of the payment method per store.
 You can find more details about the changes on the [Payment module](https://github.com/spryker/payment/releases) release page.

+*Estimated migration time: 15 min*

-**To upgrade to the new version of the module, do the following:**
+To upgrade to the new version of the module, do the following:

 1. Upgrade the **Payment** module to the new version: